zxue/waton-knowledge-center-and-data-lineage/configure-data-lineage.md

 This step is optional and only applicable if self-signed certificates are used.

-Download the the “cert-tool.tar” utility file, which contains scripts to create and apply certificates to Manta services.
+Download the the “[cert-tool](https://github.ibm.com/wdp-gov/cert-tool)” from Github, which contains scripts to create and apply certificates to Manta services.
 This tool is currently available to IBM employees only.

 You can then extract the file to a local folder on your Linux or Mac.
 The scripts are now available.